strv20/website/content/outreach/STEMmentoring/index.md

 ---
-title: "STEM Mentoring / Mentoria sTEM"
+title: "STEM Mentoring / Mentoria STEM"
 subtitle: "A way to return the knowledge my journey has given me"
 excerpt: "Offering STEM mentoring in English, Spanish or Portuguese for underrepresented young students as a way of inspiring the future generations to follow STEM paths."
 weight: 1